-In order to run valorant or install Windows 11, you need to enable these 2 features from the UEFI/BIOS of your motherboard.
+To run valorant or install Windows 11, you need to enable these 2 features from the UEFI/BIOS of your motherboard.

 Fix This Build Of Vanguard Requires TPM Version 2.0 and Secure Boot to be Enabled

-This issue has the simplest fix and you can resolve it by enabling TPM Version 2.0 and Secure Boot from the BIOS menu.
+This issue has the simplest fix, and you can resolve it by enabling TPM Version 2.0 and Secure Boot from the BIOS menu.
 Here is how you can do it:

 Step 1: First of all, restart your PC.

 Step 2: When you see the manufacturer’s logo while restarting, press the BIOS key on the keyboard.

 The BIOS key is different for different PC brands.
 You can either search for your BIOS key on the internet, or I have also mentioned them below:

 Step 3: Once the BIOS menu opens, go to the Advanced option.

 It might look a bit different depending on your motherboard, but the Advanced mode is available on all BIOS menus.
 This is what UEFI-BIOS looks like in MSI motherboards.